mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/ethics.md

   intrinsic property of the human offender: it is simply the external fact that God has resolved on punishment.
 Both of these Scotist theses were to become fundamental issues of controversy at the time of the Reformation.

+## The ethics of Ockham

+* Ockham agrees with Scotus that freedom is the fundamental feature of human beings, and that the will is independent of reason.
+‘Every man experiences that however much reason may dictate a thing, his will can either will it or fail to will it or will its opposite.’
+Even the choice of the ultimate end is free: a man may refuse to make happiness his goal, in the belief that it is a state unattainable by the kind of human beings we find ourselves to be.
+* Ockham emphasizes the absolute freedom of God in laying down the divine law.
+Whereas Scotus accepted that some precepts (e.g. the command to love God) were part of the natural law, and derived their force not from the free decision of God but from his very nature, Ockham taught that the moral value of human acts derived entirely from God's sovereign, unfettered, will.
+God, in his absolute power, could command adultery or theft, and if he did so such acts would not only cease to be sinful but become obligatory.
+* Obligation is a central ethical concept for Ockham.
+Evil is defined as being an action performed under an obligation to do the opposite.
+Humans are obliged by the divine commands; but God is under no obligation to human beings.
+* Ockham, like his Aristotelian predecessors, says from time to time that what makes an act virtuous is that it should be in accordance with correct rational judgment and that it should be performed precisely for that reason.
+He follows tradition in saying that a person must act in accordance with their conscience (i.e. their rational moral judgment) even if it is in error.
+But these Aristotelian remarks are not in conflict with the fundamentally authoritarian nature of his ethic.
+If we are to follow reason and conscience, this is because God has commanded us to do so.
+* For Ockham the true subject matter of morality are not public actions, but rather private, interior, acts of willing.
+No external act can have, in itself, a moral value, because any external act is capable of being performed by a madman, who is incapable of virtuous action.
+An action carried out in conformity with a virtuous will has no moral value additional to the moral value of the willing.
+The very same act of walking to church is virtuous if done out of piety, vicious if done for vainglory.